Expert Technicians Servicing Any Brand

 Basic homeowner’s insurance covers your home’s structure and your belongings if there is a storm, fire, flood, or other event that causes serious damage.
 Realtors often push for whole home warranties to help homeowners cover the costs of other problems in their homes, such as malfunctioning HVAC units or appliances.

 Unfortunately, however, in most cases, whole home warranties are often costlier to homeowners than replacing appliances as they break.
 This can be especially true when it comes to heating and cooling equipment, because the warranties don’t always cover the replacement of the system.
+For this reason, many people shy away from these types of warranties.
+Cates Care offers homeowners an option that won’t break the bank and actually covers common problems that homeowners face on critical hardware, including:

 It is important that you know just what is covered by your whole home warranty before you sign the contract.
 Some contracts will contain vague language about what is and is not covered.
-If you are worried about your AC unit, you will want to double check the contract to make sure it will be covered in the event it needs replaced.
+If you are worried about your AC unit, you will want to double check the contract to make sure it will be covered by your warranty in the event it needs replaced.

 Cost of a Whole Home Warranty